zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 [To top]

-## Method: Get parent zone
+## Method: Get parent NS IP addresses

 ### Method identifier
-**Get-Parent-Zone**
+**Get-Parent-NS-IP**

 ### Objective

-In general, this method replaces [Method1] in the [Methods], version 1.

-Obtain the parent zone of the child zone to be tested and the name server IP addresses of the parent zone.
-Determine if it is possible to perform the testing of the child zone.
+This method will obtain the name servers that serves the parent zone, i.e. the zone from which the *Child Zone* is delegated from.

+This done by finding the parent zone and by then the name servers that serve the parent zone.
+In case there is an inconsistency of which is the parent zone, the list of name servers will be the gross list, i.e. rather include too much than too little.
+Too much is always a result of incorrect configuration in the parent zone or in a grand parent zone.

+If *Child Zone* is the root zone, then there is by definition no parent zone and no parent name servers.

+If the test type is undelegated, then the information that the parent name servers are supposed to provide included in the input data.
+In that case a list of parent name servers has no meaning.

+The method will output a list of parent name server IP addresses.
+If the zone is the root zone or if the test is a undelegated test, the list is defined but empty.
+If the parent zone cannot be determined, then an undefined list is returned.

-This method must, in general, use the same algorithm as Test Case [BASIC01], but without the messages.
+This method must, in general, use the similar algorithm as Test Case [BASIC01], but the test case extracts more information.

 ### Inputs